-In particular, investors are informed that as part of those outsourcing arrangement, the Administrator may be required to disclose and transfer personal and confidential information and documents about the Shareholder and individuals related to the Shareholder (the "Related Individuals") (the "Data Transfer") (such as identification data - including the Shareholder and/or the Related Individual's name, address, national identifiers, date and country of birth, etc. - account information, contractual and other documentation and transaction information) (the "Confidential Information") to the sub-contractors.
-In accordance with Luxembourg law, the Administrator is due to provide a certain level of information about those outsourcing arrangements to the Fund, which, in turn, must be provided by the Fund to the Shareholders.
+In particular, investors are informed that as part of those outsourcing arrangement, the UCI Administrator may be required to disclose and transfer personal and confidential information and documents about the Shareholder and individuals related to the Shareholder (the "Related Individuals") (the "Data Transfer") (such as identification data - including the Shareholder and/or the Related Individual's name, address, national identifiers, date and country of birth, etc. - account information, contractual and other documentation and transaction information) (the "Confidential Information") to the sub-contractors.
+In accordance with Luxembourg law, the UCI Administrator is due to provide a certain level of information about those outsourcing arrangements to the Fund, which, in turn, must be provided by the Fund to the Shareholders.

-A description of the purposes of the said outsourcing arrangements, the Confidential Information that may be transferred to sub-contractors thereunder, as well as the country where those sub-contractors are located is therefore set out in the below table.
+A description of the purposes of the said outsourcing arrangements, the Confidential Information that may be transferred to sub-contractors thereunder, as well as the country where those sub-contractors are located is therefore set out in the below table:

-Type of Confidential Information transmitted to the Sub-contractors Country where the Sub- contractors are established Nature of the outsourced activities Confidential Information (as defined above) Belgium Canada Hong Kong India Ireland Jersey Luxembourg Malaysia Poland Singapore United Kingdom United States of America Transfer agent/ shareholders services (incl. global reconciliation) Treasury and market services IT infrastructure (hosting services, including cloud services) IT system management / operation Services IT services (incl. development and maintenance services) Reporting Investor services activities Onited States of America
+Type of Confidential Information transmitted to the Sub-contractors Country where the Sub- contractors are established Nature of the outsourced activities

+Confidential Belgium Transfer agent/ shareholders

+Information Canada services (incl. global

+(as defined above) Hong Kong reconciliation)

+India Treasury and market services

+Ireland IT infrastructure

+Jersey (hosting services, including cloud

+Luxembourg services)

+Malaysia IT system management / operation Services

+Poland IT services (incl.

+Singapore development and maintenance services)

+United Kingdom Reporting

+United States of America Investor services activities

-Confidential Information may be transferred to sub-contractors established in countries where professional secrecy or confidentiality obligations are not equivalent to the Luxembourg professional secrecy obligations applicable to the Administrator.
-In any event, the Administrator is legally bound to, and has committed to the Fund that it will enter into outsourcing arrangements with sub-contractors which are either subject to professional secrecy obligations by application of law or which will be contractually bound to comply with strict confidentiality rules.
-The Administrator further committed to the Fund that it will take reasonable technical and organisational measures to ensure the confidentiality of the Confidential Information subject to the Data Transfer and to protect Confidential Information against unauthorised processing.
+Confidential Information may be transferred to sub-contractors established in countries where professional secrecy or confidentiality obligations are not equivalent to the Luxembourg professional secrecy obligations applicable to the UCI Administrator.
+In any event, the UCI Administrator is legally bound to, and has committed to the Fund that it will enter into outsourcing arrangements with sub-contractors which are either subject to professional secrecy obligations by application of law or which will be contractually bound to comply with strict confidentiality rules.
+The UCI Administrator further committed to the Fund that it will take reasonable technical and organisational measures to ensure the confidential Information subject to the Data Transfer and to protect Confidential Information against unauthorised processing.
 Confidential Information will therefore only be accessible to a limited number of persons within the relevant sub-contractor, on "a need to know" basis and following the principle of the "least privilege".
-Unless otherwise authorised/required by law, or in order to comply with requests from national or foreign regulatory authorities or law enforcement authorities, the relevant Confidential Information will not be transferred by the Administrator to entities other than the sub-contractors.
+Unless otherwise authorised/required by law, or in order to comply with requests from national or foreign regulatory authorities or law enforcement authorities, the relevant Confidential Information will not be transferred by the UCI Administrator to entities other than the sub-contractors.